bvm-org/bvm/README.md

     [17, 17, 13, 17]
     bvm> 13 { 17 (0) (-1, 0) (1) COUNT RETURN } (1)
     [17, 17, 13, 17]

+Lexical addresses, as you would expect, are referenced based on the scope of the declaration of the function, not the scope in which the function is eventually evaluated.
+For example, note the following returns `3` and not `1` - the innermost code segment is returned as a value all the way to the root segment where it is finally evaluated.
+But its parent lexical scope is the scope in which that function was declared - i.e. the scope which first pushes `3` to its stack.

+    bvm> 1 { 2 { 3 { (-1, 0) 1 RETURN } 1 RETURN } EXEC } EXEC EXEC
+    [3]

+Just like with strings and the dictionary stack, lexical addresses can be explicitly `PUSH`ed onto the operand stack to avoid the implicit default operator.
+Once there, they can act as addresses for the `LOAD` and `STORE` opcodes: `LOAD` just takes an address off the operand stack and pushes back on the value found at that address, whilst `STORE` expects to find a value at the top of the stack, and an address next.
+When the addresses are strings, `LOAD` and `STORE` manipulate the dictionary stacks, but when the addresses found are lexical addresses they modify the relevant stacks.
+Again, note how lexical address when used both through `LOAD` and through the implicit default operator do *not* remove the referenced values.

+    bvm> 17 PUSH hello 3 (0) PUSH (2) LOAD ADD COUNT RETURN
+    [17, "hello", 3, 20]

+Note how it's legal to store into positions of the stack that don't yet have values in them!

+    bvm> { PUSH (-1, 1) 2 STORE PUSH (-1, 2) 16 STORE } EXEC ADD COUNT RETURN
+    ["undef", 18]

+Lexical addresses need not be literals: they can be constructed dynamically by the `LEXICAL_ADDRESS` operator, which expects to find two numbers on the top of the stack: the top number should be the stack index, and the next number should be the lexical scope level.
+The following are equivalent:

+    bvm> 1 { 2 { 3 { (-1, 0) 1 RETURN } 1 RETURN } EXEC } EXEC EXEC
+    [3]
+    bvm> 1 { 2 { 3 { (2, 0) 1 RETURN } 1 RETURN } EXEC } EXEC EXEC
+    [3]
+    bvm> 1 { 2 { 3 { 2 0 LEXICAL_ADDRESS LOAD 1 RETURN } 1 RETURN } EXEC } EXEC EXEC
+    [3]

+However, note that if you are using the `LEXICAL_ADDRESS` opcode:

+1. You **must** provide both numeric operands
+2. Both operands must not be negative (thus neither shorthand forms are available)
+3. The lexical address constructed is then simply placed on the operand stack: it does not at that point go through the implicit default operator as it's not being seen as an opcode.
+You can then use `LOAD` and `EXEC` to then perform the deferencing and invocation of a code segment, for example.

+    bvm> { PUSH goodbye 1 RETURN } EXEC
+    ["goodbye"]
+    bvm> { PUSH goodbye 1 RETURN } (0)
+    ["goodbye"]
+    bvm> { PUSH goodbye 1 RETURN } 0 0 LEXICAL_ADDRESS LOAD EXEC
+    ["goodbye"]